 Nestled in the center of 32 other operating rooms on the third floor of the Dunn Building Operating Room (OR) Hall, this OR is being called the "spine operating room of the future."
 DPR was awarded preconstruction services based on existing relationships, previous work completed on campus, and recent successes on renovations for other healthcare institutions in the Texas Medical Center.
-The scope includes:
+The scope included:

 - upgrade of the existing HVAC